Norkart/Mapnik-skjermspesifikasjon/README.md

 Requirements:
 * PostGIS-database with N50 and N250 schemas as delivered by: http://data.kartverket.no
  * Use pg_restore to load data
-* Add indexes on all geometries
+* Add indexes on all geometries.
+The geometry column has different names for the different tables:
+  * Polygoner: omrade
+  * Senterlinjer: senterlinje
+  * Omriss: grense
+  * Punkter: posisjon
+  * Stedsnavn: geometri
 ```
 create index on n50.n50_arealdekkeflate using gist(geometri);
 create index on n50.n50_begrensningskurve using gist(geometri);